stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 conditions; but Capt.
-Tillinghast was an astute man, and soon uncovered enough rumours to whet his horror and cause him to demand that his daughter and granddaughter change their name, burn the library and all remaining papers, and chisel the inscription from the slate slab above Joseph Curwen&rsquo;s grave.
+Tillinghast was an astute man, and soon uncovered enough rumours to whet his horror and cause him to demand that his daughter and granddaughter change their name, burn the library and all remaining papers, and chisel the inscription from the slate slab above Joseph Curwen's grave.
 He knew Capt.
 Whipple well, and probably extracted more hints from that bluff mariner than anyone else ever gained respecting the end of the accused sorcerer.

-  From that time on the obliteration of Curwen&rsquo;s memory became increasingly rigid, extending at last by common consent even to the town records and files of the Gazette.
-It can be compared in spirit only to the hush that lay on Oscar Wilde&rsquo;s name for a decade after his disgrace, and in extent only to the fate of that sinful King of Runazar in Lord Dunsany&rsquo;s tale, whom the Gods decided must not only cease to be, but must cease ever to have been.
+  From that time on the obliteration of Curwen's memory became increasingly rigid, extending at last by common consent even to the town records and files of the Gazette.
+It can be compared in spirit only to the hush that lay on Oscar Wilde's name for a decade after his disgrace, and in extent only to the fate of that sinful King of Runazar in Lord Dunsany's tale, whom the Gods decided must not only cease to be, but must cease ever to have been.

-  Mrs. Tillinghast, as the widow became known after 1772, sold the house in Olney Court and resided with her father in Power&rsquo;s Lane till her death in 1817.
+  Mrs. Tillinghast, as the widow became known after 1772, sold the house in Olney Court and resided with her father in Power's Lane till her death in 1817.
 The farm at Pawtuxet, shunned by every living soul, remained to moulder through the years; and seemed to decay with unaccountable rapidity.
 By 1780 only the stone and brickwork were standing, and by 1800 even these had fallen to shapeless heaps.
 None ventured to pierce the tangled shrubbery on the